Zefinder/bao-fpmc/README.md

 ```

 ## How to test if the Bao demo repo works
-Nothing more simple, just use `make demo` in the `launch` folder.
+Nothing more simple, just use `make demo` in the `launch` directory.
 By default, the target platform is Qemu for `aarch64` and the chosen demo is `baremetal`.
 You can change the platform with the PLATFORM option, and the demo with the DEMO option.
 Using `qemu-aarch64-virt` or `qemu-riscv64-virt` will use qemu and will not require any target device.
 Note that the demo uses the toolchains, so it is a great way to see if the toolchain is correctly setup.

 Besides using it as a toolchain check, you can also inspire you from their config files (`bao-demos/demos/[interesting config]/configs`).
 All possible configs are there, you don't need to install anything after running the `init.sh` script.

 You can clean all demo files using `make clean-demo`.

 ## How do I use Bao
-First of all, you need to have one or more images in the `images` folder.
+First of all, you need to have one or more images in the `images` directory.
 As said earlier, they need to be in **binary format** (`.bin`)!
-Be sure to have them in that format and in the correct folder.
+Be sure to have them in that format and in the correct directory.

-You then need to write a Bao config file in the `config` folder.
-This config file must be named after the **platform name** and put inside another folder with the **configuration name**.
+You then need to write a Bao config file in the `config` directory.
+This config file must be named after the **platform name** and put inside another directory with the **configuration name**.

 Here is an example of what you can get before launching Bao:
 ```